kurokobo/awx-on-k3s/README.md

 ### Install AWX Operator

+> [!WARNING]
+> If you are planning that creating backup of your AWX instance using AWX Operator by referring [the backup guide](backup), AWX Operator 2.12.2 is not recommended due to [a known issue for backup](https://github.com/ansible/awx-operator/issues/1734).

 Clone this repository and change directory.

 If you want to use files suitable for the specific version of AWX Operator, [refer tags in this repository](https://github.com/kurokobo/awx-on-k3s/tags) and specify desired tag in `git checkout`.
 Especially for `0.13.0` or earlier version of AWX Operator, refer to [📝Tips: Deploy older version of AWX Operator](tips/deploy-older-operator.md).